logzio/logz-docs/_source/logzio_collections/_log-sources/python.md

 }
 ```

-Note that this feature is available from version 4.0.0.
+Note that this feature is only available from version 4.0.0.

 </div>